Liliyalexx/quiz_Game/README.md

 Game Rules

-The game presents a series of multiple-choice AI-related questions.
+The game presents a series of multiple-choice

 Players select an answer from four choices.